opnfv/fuel/fuel/docs/src/installation-instructions.rst

 The physical TOR switches are **not** automatically configured from the OPNFV reference platform.
 All the networks involved in the OPNFV infrastructure as well as the provider networks and the private tenant VLANs needs to be manually configured.

-Manual configuration of the Arno SR1 hardware platform should be carried out according to the Pharos specification TODO-<insert link to Pharos ARNO SR1 Specification>
+Manual configuration of the Brahmaputra WP1 hardware platform should be carried out according to the Pharos specification TODO-<insert link to Pharos ARNO SR1 Specification>

 OPNFV Software installation and deployment
 ==========================================